 It’s an amazing, soulful journey that we are on.

 We found ourselves cheerful and joyous.
-And I realize now — this is how I want to be as a parent.
+And I realize now — this is how I want to be as a parent — how you probably want to be as a parent too.

 As a parent, I found mindfulness again.
 I’d like to meditate more consistently.
 I’d like to be less anxious and worried.
 I’d like my son to look back and remember a light-hearted mother who was there, engaged, who listened with compassion.
 It’s a self-compassionate journey.